dgaydukov/cert-aws/sa/files/sa.md

 Redshift support both:
 * ODBC (Open Database Connectivity) - introduced by Microsoft in 1992, platform dependent - only for windows, procedural as most of the code in C/C++
 * JDBC (Java Database Connectivity) - introduced by SUN in 1997, platform-independent, purely object-oriented driver RedShift - relational (based on industry-standard PostgreSQL) data warehouse, fully-managed, petabyte-scale, massively parallel.
+You can create cluster with minimum 1 node & 160GB storage.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
 It's fully transactional but implements only serializable isolation level (just like dynamoDB).
 So if you have big workflow that do lot's of modification, wrap it into transaction, cause otherwise redshift will use new transaction for every change.
 Columnar storage more faster for aggregation operations.
 If you need to do sum/average in row storage you have to scan all pages to get result, it's a lot of IO, but with columnar you get single IO to get whole column.